raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 3) Red cat sitting on the table

 As with any NLP task, we first tokenize the sentence and convert in to numbers.
-After that we convert each number(corresponding to a word) in a sentence in to word embeddings.
+After that, we convert each number(corresponding to a word) in a sentence in to word embeddings.
 First will see how one sentence flows through encoder using vectors and slowly will transition in to using matrices for batch of sentences

 <p align="center">